unicode-org/message-format-wg/exploration/text-vs-code.md

 <details>
 <blockquote>
 APIs should be easy to use and hard to misuse.
-It should be easy to do simple things; possible to do complex things; and impossible, or at least difficult, to do wrong things.
+It should be easy to do simple things; possible to do complex things; and impossible, or at least difficult, to do wrong things. (per Joshua Bloch)

 —<a href="https://www.infoq.com/articles/API-Design-Joshua-Bloch/">Joshua Bloch, 2008</a>, author of <i>Effective Java</i>, etc.
 </blockquote>